 Zane ArpFDA-Devices & Radiological Health, USA

+Walter Burgess, VP of Sales & Engineering at Power Technology, Inc., is a Central Arkansas native with over 18 years of experience in the laser and photonics industry.
+Walter’s managerial responsibilities include technical direction, product design, production commercialization, overseeing team performance, developing and managing relationships with key customers, managing the sales process from implementation through closing, and P&L responsibility.
+Industry accomplishments include active roles with two magazine editorial boards.
+Walter helped Power Technology win the 2008 Arkansas Business of the Year Award as well as the 2010 Governor’s Award for Excellence in Global Trade.
 Ying Xu is Principle Optical Engineer at Cepton Technologies, a 3D sensing solutions provider shipping next generation LiDAR products for the automotive, industrial and mapping markets.
 Previously, she was Director of Hardware Engineering at EyeQue, a company on a global mission to elevate eye care and eye health, by providing affordable, accurate and personal vision screening tests directly into consumers’ hands.
 Her specialties include smartphone based near-eye optical device, free-space optical communication, ultrafast laser systems, Terahertz time-domain spectroscopy, nonlinear optics.
 She received her Ph.D. in Electrical and Computer Engineering from University of Rochester.
-With a PhD in physical chemistry from Texas A&M University and 15 years of industrial experience, Zane Arp is the Director of Division of Biomedical Physics at the FDA, Center for Devices and Radiological Health (CDRH).
-Previously, Zane was the US Lead for Imaging Technologies at GlaxoSmithKline (GSK).
+Zane Arp is Director of the Division of Biomedical Physics, Office of Science and Engineering Laboratories, Center for Devices and Radiological Health at the FDA.
+His division is a research and development organization within the FDA that focuses on advancing regulatory sciences.
+His division regularly produces over 100 publications a year and are key experts in the development of multiple standards that help address critical needs in getting new medical devices on the market to patients in need.
+He has a PhD in physical chemistry from Texas A&M University and 17 years of industrial experience.
+Previously, Zane was the US Lead for Imaging Technologies at GlaxoSmithKline (GSK) where he was co-founder and co-director of the Center for Optical Molecular Imaging, a joint venture between GSK and the University of Illinois in Urbana Champaign.
 Zane has worked at Los Alamos National Laboratories, NASA’s Johnson Space Control center at Wyle Laboratories, and GSK with a focus on developing sensor solutions for applications for space sciences, explosives, and pharmaceuticals.